What Does A Book Editor Really Do?

 Unlike copy editing, which follows a rigid manual of style, book editing is very much about an editor's training, experience, and 'gut feeling'.

-This means that the book editor's skill is critical if they are to deliver a high-quality edit.
+This means that the editor's skill is critical if they are to deliver a high-quality edit.
 Book editing is not a hit and miss process, it has clear guidelines and best practices to follow.
 Though education requirements are not essential, most qualified editors will have a bachelor's degree at the very least.

 During the book editing process, the editor will continuously hold several open-ended questions in their mind.
 They will apply these questions as they read.